seanrcollings/pisite/README.md

 ### How does it work?

-I used a number of helpful tools to build this site such as:
+I used a number of helpful tools to build this site:

 * [React](https://reactjs.org/) - A Javascript library/framework for building the frontend
 * [node.js](https://nodejs.org/en/) - Builds the development enviorment